 7 rules of the road you might not know about

-Learning to drive is all about following the letter of the law.
-The theory test and your driving instructor should cover the rules of the road, however, there are some driving laws that you may not have heard about yet.
+Learning to drive is all about following the rules of the road down to a T. However, there are some driving laws that you may not have heard about yet.

 Luckily, we’ll run through some of them, so you don’t get caught out!